 Mindfulness.
 This zeroes in on your thoughts and images as they appear to you.

 Concentrative.
-This focuses on your breathing, repeating a phrase or sound, or contemplating certain imagery.
+This focuses on your breathing, repeating a phrase or sound, or thinking about

 For best results, try to meditate every day for 20 to 30 minutes.